Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; Announcing Honcho's Private Beta.md

 - **Evaluation & Benchmarking** - the state of theory of mind research is highly compelling, but [[Achieving SOTA on OpenToM with DSPy#^0b4f2e|we need practical, app & user specific evals]]

-- **Training Set Curation** - building datasets with personal context [[Introducing Honcho's Dialectic API#^f19646|allows more robust, domain-specific training]], we're building tools for anyone to easily construct then train on
+- **Training Set Curation** - building datasets with personal context [[ARCHIVED; Introducing Honcho's Dialectic API#^f19646|allows more robust, domain-specific training]], we're building tools for anyone to easily construct then train on

 ### The Future of Honcho